rebeccatraceyt/WhatTheBlank/TESTING.md

     - The player's final score is then displayed in the game-end, allowing users to view their score and compare it to their high score in that category.
 4. As a player, I want to have a clear time counter, to keep track of time elapsed.
     - The time counter is displayed in the heads-up-display of the game-play section.
-    - The timer begins on page loads and measures the time elapsed in `seconds` for readability.
+    - The timer begins on page loads and measures the time elapsed in `minutes` and `seconds` for readability.
     - The player's final time is then displayed in the game-end.
 5. As a player, I want to get visual/auditory feedback on answers I choose, to see whether they were correct.
     - As the player selects their chosen answer, one of two things occur: